damien-pous/coinduction-examples/README.md

  - a formalisation of Hur et al's toy example on divergence
  - a formalisation of Rutten's stream calculus
  - a formalisation of Milner's calculus of communicating systems (CCS)
+ - a formalisation of automata and regular expression equivalence

 ## Modules
  + `divergence.v`  : Hur et al's example on divergence
  + `streams.v`     : Rutten's stream calculus
  + `ccs.v`         : Milner's CCS
+ + `automata.v`    : Automata equivalence

 ## Meta